Perfect Duluth Day | Duluth MN Blog, Events, News and More

 Do not use animated GIFs or any other image that blinks or moves.

-Upload your image to PDD.
-Do not use HTML to use a photo located on another site’s server — this is bandwidth theft.
-The only exceptions to this are 1) images located on a website you personally own, or 2) images located on a photo-sharing site such as Flickr.
+Upload your image to PDD whenever possible, rather than using HTML code to use a photo located on another site’s server.
+If the image is located on a website you personally own or a photo-sharing site such as Flickr, that’s fine, but we frown on stealing bandwidth from third-party sites.

 Videos